 When delivering your statement, don’t volunteer any extraneous information.
 Simply answer the questions asked and no more.
 Also, unless you are complete, 100% sure of something, use the terms “about,” “approximately,” or “as best I can recall” to protect yourself.

 It’s important to be prepared before delivering an accident statement to an insurance adjuster about your car accident claim.
 It could make a notable difference in your settlement amount.

 When It’s Time to Contact a Car Accident Attorney

-If you or a loved one was involved or injured in Fort Lauderdale from a recent car accident, an accident claim may cover damages, medical bills, and other costs you have incurred.
-Call 954-522-5800 or 954-633-8270 today to speak with a Fort Lauderdale car accident attorney at Wolf & Pravato today.
+If you or a loved one were involved or injured in Fort Lauderdale from a recent car accident, an accident claim may cover damages, medical bills, and other costs you have incurred.
+Call 954-522-5800 or 954-633-8270 today to speak with a Fort Lauderdale personal injury attorney at the law offices of Wolf & Pravato today.

 We also help the victims of a car accident in the following cities: